What is a Dynamic URL?

 Search engine optimization

-Dynamic URLs can be more difficult to crawl and index, which can affect a website's search engine rankings.
+Dynamic URLs are more complex for search engines to process.
+Their changing parameters and variables make crawling and indexing harder which can affect a website's search engine rankings.

 User experience

-Static URLs are typically easier for users to remember and share than dynamic URLs, which can improve the overall user experience.
+Static URLs are typically easier to remember and share than dynamic URLs.
+It improves the overall user experience.

-Dynamic URLs can be more confusing and difficult to remember, which can affect user engagement and retention.
+Dynamic URLs can be more confusing and difficult to remember, which can affect user retention.

 Security